 "You were quite right to take control of the aircraft, sir, because you are an infidel," Khusro said in all seriousness.
 He truly believed that his God would save him from the spin should he wish to do so and, of course, no Muslim would ever question the will of Allah.
-There was, perhaps, a non-religious reason for Khusro, and perhaps also Hatam, to believe that leaving control of the aircraft in the hands of Allah was the right thing to do.
-As I wrote on an earlier page, sometimes but only sometimes simply letting go of all the controls, including taking your feet off the rudder pedals, would induce the aircraft to recover itself to controlled flight, usually in a dive from which any pilot could easily recover.
+There was, however, perhaps a non-religious reason for Khusro, and perhaps also Hatam, to believe that leaving control of the aircraft in the hands of Allah was the right thing to do.
+As I wrote on an earlier page, sometimes - but only sometimes - simply letting go of all the controls, including taking your feet off the rudder pedals, would induce a T37 aircraft to recover from a spin itself to controlled flight, usually in a dive from which any pilot could easily recover.
 It was not a technique I would put my trust in and certainly not something I ever taught or even mentioned to students.

 I persuaded Khusro that some things he had to do for himself without waiting for divine intervention.
 It was then that I discovered, when discussing the incident with my fellow instructors, that they always kept their hands and feet on the flying controls when supervising their students carrying out spins.
 I was amazed at that and said so!
 It was a practice definitely frowned upon by the RAF's Central Flying School; how could a student get confidence in his own ability if he could clearly see that his instructor never let go of the controls?

 Please note.
 I trust this story will not offend any of my many Muslim readers but if it does I apologise.
 I took advice from Muslim friends before I put it on my website several years ago and they all assured me it would not cause offence.
-I heard, many years after I left Pakistan, that Lt Khusro was executed because he was out favour with the new government led by Ayatollah Khomeini that had overthrown the Shah in 1979.
-I understand several of my other Iranian students may have suffered the same fate.
+I heard, many years after I left Pakistan, that Lt Khusro was executed because he was out favour with the new government, led by Ayatollah Khomeini, that had overthrown the Shah in 1979.
+I was told that several of the other Iranian students who trained in Pakistan may have suffered the same fate.